StarRocks/starrocks/loading/SparkLoad.md

 * **Data description class parameters**

-Currently supported data sources are CSV and Hive table.
+Currently, supported data sources are CSV and Hive table.
 Other rules are the same as broker load.

 * **Import Job Parameters**